wonderworks-software/PyFlow/PyFlow/Wizards/Templates/PackageTemplate/Factories/PinInputWidgetFactory.txt

 from PyFlow.Core.Common import *
-from Qt import QtCore
+from qtpy import QtCore
-from Qt.QtWidgets import QCheckBox from PyFlow.UI.Widgets.InputWidgets import *
+from qtpy.QtWidgets import QCheckBox from PyFlow.UI.Widgets.InputWidgets import *